Number Seventeen (design)

 Number Seventeen was a Manhattan-based graphic design studio formed by Emily Oberman and Bonnie Siegler, in operation from 1993 to 2012.
 The studio specialized in graphics for print, film, and television media.
-Their clients included Saturday Night Live, Jane Magazine (among many others).
-They were also responsible for creating the iconic Will and Grace opening titles.
+Their clients included Saturday Night Live, MTV and Jane Magazine.
+They were responsible for creating the opening titles for the NBC sitcom Will and Grace.

 Before forming Number Seventeen, Oberman worked with Tibor Kalman at M&Co.
 Siegler was a design director at VH1.

 Number Seventeen was featured in Eye magazine (No. 39, Vol. 10, Spring 2001) in an article by Steven Heller.
 In that article Siegler is quoted:

 “Everything is storytelling,” Siegler says, “and what we are always trying to do is communicate an idea, be it an abstract solution or a narrative one.
 Always inherent in the idea is an emotional component that we hope will work on a more subconscious level.”

+In 2012, Emily Oberman joined Pentagram, while Bonnie Siegler went on to found a design studio named Eight and A Half.